Earth Hands Therapies

 ~~~~~~~~~~~~~~~~~~~

-What are the benefits of bodywork therapies and massage?
+What are the benefits of manual bodywork therapies?

 ~~~~~~~~~~~~~~~~~~~

-Are there any medical conditions that would make bodywork therapies or massage inadvisable?
+Are there any medical conditions that would make manual bodywork therapies inadvisable?

 Yes.
 That's why it's imperative that, before you begin your session, you complete the paperwork as accuratly as possible.
 I may also ask you additional questions about your health or condition, or to clarify something on your intake paperwork.
 It is very important that you inform me of any health problems, implants (metal, mesh, cadaver, etc.), other treatments or therapies you are currently receiving, and medications you are taking.